 8. They enlist their team.
 The most resilient among us know how to reach out for help.
 They know who will serve as a listening ear and, let’s be honest, who won’t!
 Our team of supporters helps us reflect back what they see when we’re too immersed in overwhelm to witness our own coping.

 We can all learn how to be better supporters on other people's team.
-In this L.A.
-Times article, "How not to say the wrong thing", psychologist Susan Silk and co-author Barry Goldman help readers develop a strategy for effectively supporting others and proactively seeking the support we need for ourselves.
+In the Los Angeles Times article, "How Not to Say the Wrong Thing," psychologist Susan Silk and co-author Barry Goldman help readers develop a strategy for effectively supporting others and proactively seeking the support we need for ourselves.
 Remember, it's okay to communicate to our supporters what is and isn't helpful feedback/support for our needs.

 9. They consider the possibilities.
 We can train ourselves to ask which parts of our current story are permanent and which can possibly change.
 Can this situation be looked at in a different way that I haven't been considering?
 This helps us maintain a realistic understanding that the present situation is being colored by our current interpretation.
 Our interpretations of our stories will always change as we grow and mature.
 Knowing that today's interpretation can and will change, gives us the faith and hope that things can feel better tomorrow.

 10. They get out of their head.
 When we're in the midst of stress and overwhelm, our thoughts can swirl with dizzying speed and disconnectedness.
 We can find reprieve by getting the thoughts out of our head and onto our paper.